-* What about the winter?
+What about the winter?
 The lagoon itself is open for anyone to come and see 365 days a year, 24 hours a day.
-But the boat tours are only operated when conditions are favorable, that is, in the summer time.
+But the boat tours are only operated when conditions are favorable, that is not during high winter.

 At Jokulsarlon - a dreamlike and stunning glacial lagoon - you can take a boat tour amongst icebergs of all shapes and sizes.
 This thrilling environment is constantly changing as the massive glacier tongue retreats further.
 Icebergs of all shapes and sizes and in many unexpected hues of blue, turquoise and white, break off from the glacier and float around the lagoon.
 Photographers and sightseers alike will be very busy with their cameras, photographing the amazing shapes and wonderful, mirror-like reflections.

 Jokulsarlon is the best known and the largest of the few glacial lakes in Iceland.
 It is situated at the south end of the glacier of Vatnajökull between Skaftafell nature resort and the town of Hofn.
 It first appeared only in 1934-1935, and the lake has grown from 7.9 km² in 1975 to at least 18 km² today because of heavy melting of the Icelandic glaciers.
 At a depth of 284 m, Jokulsarlon glacial reservoir is the deepest lake in Iceland.

 To really appreciate the unique ambience of this very special place it is important to allow yourself enough time to take a walk along the black sand shores of the lagoon - you will be very glad you did.
 It is also good to walk along the nearby sea shore where you will see the smaller icebergs floating out to sea - a surreal and amazing sight.

 Only a short distance separates Jökulsárlón from the sea and the combined action of the glacier, the river which empties from the lake and the ocean may eventually transform it into an inlet of the sea.